 Ashland-greenwood High School

-- Ashland-greenwood High School's student population of 257 students has stayed relatively flat over five school years.
+Ashland-greenwood High School's student population of 257 students has grown by 5% over five school years.

 |Grades Offered||Grades 9-12|

 |Total Students||257 students|

 Ashland-greenwood High School is ranked within the top 50% of all 913 schools in Nebraska (based off of combined math and reading proficiency testing data) for the 2017-18 school year.